 These oh so easy Barbecue Chicken and Potato Foil Packs can be made in the oven, on a grill or campfire.
 They're flavorful and delicious just the kind of dinner that can be pulled together in a few minutes with little fuss.

-Barbecue Chicken and Potato Foil Packs Make for Easy Clean-Up
+Easy Barbecue Chicken and Potato Foil Packs Recipe

 Foil packs seem to be most popular during campfire season.
 While I do love making them over an open fire, they work equally well on a gas grill or in the oven.
 The cooking time varies just a little but, the end result is equally delicious.
 I purposely kept the ingredients for these simple by using ingredients I already have on hand and skipping a run to the store.
 They're flavorful and filling with easy clean-up to boot.
 That's a dinner win in my book.

-- These foil packs can be prepared a few hours up to one day in advance for a timesaver.
-Seal them and keep thoroughly chilled until cooking.
+- Can I assemble foil packs in advance?
+Yes, these foil packs can be prepared a few hours up to one day in advance for a timesaver.
+Seal them tightly and keep chilled in the refrigerator until cooking.

-- You can make as many foil packs, or as few, as needed.
+- Can I adapt the amounts?
+You can make as many foil packs, or as few, as needed.
 The ingredient amounts can be adapted very easily whether you're cooking for a group or cooking for two.

-- It's best to use a thicker barbecue sauce for this recipe.
-Use whatever brand you prefer and it will work beautifully.
+- What barbecue sauce is best for barbecue chicken foil packs?
+It's best to use a thicker barbecue sauce for this recipe to prevent it from breaking down and adding too much liquid to the foil packs.
+Use whatever brand you enjoy and it will work beautifully.

-- Try to cut the potatoes into similar size pieces so they'll cook evenly.
+- It's important to cut the potatoes into similar size pieces so they'll cook evenly.
 You can also slice the potatoes, if you prefer.
 The same rule applies, thinly sliced and all the same width works best.

 - While I often mix up my own seasonings, this recipe is about easy dinners that require less prep.
 It's the perfect time to reach for a prepared barbecue seasoning or dry rub that you love.

-Chicken is pretty much a mainstay on our dinner table.
+Chicken is pretty much a mainstay on our dinner table in many forms.
 A few other easy chicken recipes you may like to try:

-- Juicy Baked Chicken Breasts made in the oven
+- Super simple Juicy Baked Chicken Breasts made in the oven.

-- Nashville Hot Chicken Strips a boneless chicken take on the famous chicken from Hattie B's
+- Nashville Hot Chicken Strips a boneless chicken breast version of the famous chicken from Hattie B's.

-- Smothered Chicken with Spinach and Mushrooms if you're low carbin' it
+- Smothered Chicken with Spinach and Mushrooms is a terrific option for low carb and keto eaters at your table.

-- One Pan Creamy Garlic Chicken Breasts from The Chunky Chef
+- You may also like to try this One Pan Creamy Garlic Chicken Breasts from The Chunky Chef.

 Thanks for visiting come back soon!